-The Funding Board is made up of UCLA Residential Life professional and student staff members and Resident Government Council Treasurers, or their proxies, who oversee the management of Residential Life’s event funds (a supplemental source).
+Residential Life has a Funding and Advisory Board, made up of UCLA Residential Life Resident Government Council Presidents and Treasurers who oversee the management of Residential Life’s event funds (a supplemental source).

 Who may apply for funding?

-These supplemental event funds are available to Hill Residents, UCLA Residential Life professional and student staff, Faculty-in-Residence, and registered UCLA student organizations.
+These supplemental event funds are available to UCLA Residential Life professional staff, Faculty-in-Residence, and registered UCLA student organizations.

-Building-wide, Court-wide, and All-Hill events.
-Registered UCLA student organization events that are open to all Hill residents are also eligible.
-We no longer fund Floor/House events.
+All Hill events and registered UCLA student organization events that are open to all Hill residents are eligible.
+We do not fund community building-wide programs and floor/house events.

-Do I have to meet with my Program/SOLE advisor before submitting a funding request?
+Do I have to meet with my Advisor before submitting a funding request?

 Yes.
-The Funding Board requires that you have discussed your event plans, including supplies and equipment needed, with your Program/SOLE advisor prior to submitting your application.
+The Funding and Advisory Board requires that you have discussed your event plans, including supplies and equipment needed, with your SOLE, CPO, or FSL Advisor prior to submitting your application.
+Your Advisor will be included in all email communications about your request and any resulting actions (funding approval or denial, etc.).

 What is the deadline for submitting my Funding request?